Neurological screenings

 Parkinson's disease

-Centerpoint Medical Center specializes in patients who have Parkinson's disease.
-The neurologists at Centerpoint Medical Center have developed a wide range of options to treat Parkinson's disease and other movement disorders, including deep-brain stimulation.
+Centerpoint Medical Center specializes in individuals who have Parkinson's disease.
+Our neurologists have developed a wide range of options to treat Parkinson's disease and other movement disorders, including deep-brain stimulation.

-Each treatment plan is tailored to the patient to provide relief from symptoms and increase the quality of life.
+Each treatment plan is personalized to your unique condition to provide relief from symptoms and increase your quality of life.

 Neurosurgery